arikhamdi/elearning-api/README.md

 Run project
 =============

-make sure you have docker installed on your computer.
+Make sure you have docker installed on your computer.

 ````
 docker-compose up